-This new queer Canadian pop/rock musical is written by Sara Mayfield with music by Ava Maria Safai and Sara Mayfield.
+This new award-winning queer Canadian pop/rock musical is written by Sara Mayfield with music by Ava Maria Safai and Sara Mayfield.
 The show is all about Violet and her boyfriend Greyson as they move into their first apartment together.
 Though this seemed like a dream come true for the happy couple, a nightmare sets in when Violet discovers her ex-girlfriend Jade lives in the suite next door!

 * Content Warnings Include: Homophobia, Queer Slurs, Non-Supportive Parents, Alcohol, Drugs, Gaslighting, Partial Nudity, and Toxic Relationships.